prijibalakrishnan/spectralirradiance/README.md

 - **reflective**: outdoor environment enclosed with reflective glass facade.

 The three urban scenarios are measured in Singapore under four different sky conditions *'clear', 'morning', 'evening', 'overcast'*.
 More details on the sky conditions, measurement set-up and recorded spectral irradiance of the skies can be found in the [equatorial skies repository](https://github.com/prijibalakrishnan/equatorialskies)

+The upcoming conference publication *Spectral Rendering with Daylight: A Comparison of Two Spectral Daylight Simulation Platforms* has detailed information on the measurement set-up in the three urban environments and comparison between [LARK](http://faculty.washington.edu/inanici/Lark/Lark_home_page.html) and [ALFA](https://solemma.com/Alfa.html), the two currently available spectral daylight simulation platforms.

 ## Spectral Irradiance Comparisons